holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/lesson_plan.md

 ### Actual Lesson

-1. Create a function that asks for the user's name and then prints out a greeting.
+- Reflection
+    - Who was Turing?
+    - What was his test?
+    - What did we learn?
+    - What is machine learning?
+- Setup skills assessment
+    - Today going to see how far you can get programming stuff
+    - No pressure at all
+- Walk through vscode setup
+- Show how to run unit tests
+- Why are unit tests important
+    - If I were to lose a project, I'd rather have the tests than the code
+    - Naming scheme
+- Hand out paper
+    - Explain progression of problems:
         - `Shows use of input`
         - Ability to run a program
         - Ability to create/use a function

-2. Create a program that take three numbers from a user and prints out the max.
         - Conditionals
         - type conversion

-3. Write a function that determines if a given number is a prime.
         - Algorithms
         - Loops

-4. Create a function to check if a given string is a palindrome.
-    - Algorithms
         - Various accesses in a list

-5. Create a function that produces the intersection of two lists.
-Create at least four tests.
         - Multiple lists
         - List creation
         - Unit testing

-6. Create a function that merges two sorted lists into a single sorted list and create tests.
-    - Algorithms
         - Sorting
         - Assertions

-7. Create a function that takes two strings as inputs and determines if they are anagrams.
-Write enough tests such that you have 100% line coverage.

-8. Develop a function that calculates the score of a given word in a Scrabble game.
-Write enough tests such that you have 100% line coverage.

-9. Implement a basic linked lista data struction with functions for (insert, deletion, and "contains")

 ## Homework